greenwyrt/plover2CAT/docs/howto/captions.md

 Once the caption window appears, it can be resized as desired, and as writing is done into the editor, formatted captions will appear.

-At the end, click `Audiovisual > Captioning` again to turn captioning off.
+At the end, click **Media > Captioning** again to turn captioning off.

 ## Flushing

 At certain times, such as when captions are ending, or there is a long pause, some text will be left in the "buffer" and won't appear in the captions.
-Use `Audiovisual > Flush Captions` to send the remaining text to be formatted and displayed.
+Use **Media > Flush Captions** to send the remaining text to be formatted and displayed.

 ## Remote captions